top of page

 The People Behind Château Méaume

-When you visit Château Méaume, you're not just tasting wine - you're meeting the family and winemaker who craft it.
+When you visit Château Méaume you're meeting the family and winemaker who craft it.

 A Family Legacy Since 1978

-Alan Johnson-Hill purchased Château Méaume in 1978 and transformed it into a benchmark producer.
-Decades before sustainable viticulture became an industry buzzword, Alan pioneered environmental practices that honoured the property's 230-year agricultural heritage dating back to 1795.
+Alan and Sue Johnson-Hill purchased Château Méaume in 1978 and transformed it into a benchmark producer.
+Decades before sustainable viticulture became an industry buzzword, they pioneered environmental practices that honoured the property's 230-year agricultural heritage dating back to 1795.
 For over 40 years, he nurtured the vineyard, built the winemaking facilities, and established Méaume's reputation for quality.

 Mark Johnson-Hill - Propriétaire